 Parents must notify the Principal about plans to transfer their child to another school.
-School records including disciplinary records of suspension and expulsion, will be transferred to the new school within 14 days of the parents' notice or request.
+School records including disciplinary records of suspension and expulsion, will be transferred to the new school as soon as the record request is received from their new school.
 A student is deemed to be enrolled until we receive a request and notice from the student's new school.
 This counts towards truancy and grades.